Meesayen/gladius-forge/README.md

 So, thanks goes to:

-- [esnext][2] developers and contributors, that are giving us the possibility to use ES6 syntax today, in the most lightweight way possible.
+- [babel][2] developers and contributors, that are giving us the possibility to use ES2015 syntax today, in the most lightweight way possible.
-- Facebook developers working on the [Regenerator][3] compiler, that are giving ES6 generators to us, today (also `async` and `await` statements <3).
 - The [Gulp][4] developers.
 Keep up the good work, looking forward for the v4.0.
 - People behind [Browserify][5], because CommonJS is the right thing!
 - [Karma][6], [JSHint][7] and [gulp-jsvalidate][8] developers, keeping our code safe.